 It is worth looking to see if a lens has been dismantled or even if an attempt at dismantling has been made.
 The pieces of glass are held in place by screw-in rings.
 If these are scuffed and scratched, someone has tried to (or succeeded in) removing them.
 This is frequently most visible from inside the camera.
 Inside, the surroundings of the lens should be matt-black.
 Any scuffing around the glass inside tells us that someone has made an a crude attempt at removing the lens.
 If they had succeeded in removing the rear piece of glass there is a very good chance that they have not replaced it exactly as it should be.
+For exchangeable lenses (for SLR cameras and rangefinders) there are several small screws around the lens – these should be in good condition. any chewing of the screw head, no matter how slight, indicates that an amateur has tried to dismantle the lens – not good.
 The rings that hold the glass in place have threads with several starting points.
 If the ring is replaced using the wrong starting point then infinity focus will not be possible.